devanshmalik/Weather_Trends_Analysis/README.md

 # Digging Deeper

-First project of my journey into the world of data analytics in an attempt to dig deeper in the google amount of data around us!
+First project of my journey into the world of data analytics to dig deeper in the google amount of data around us!

 ## Project 1: Weather Trends